Masahiko-Ito/tools4powershell/README.md

 Usage: psxls2csv [-h|--help] [-i input] [-s sheet] [-o [output|-]] Convert specified excel sheet to csv.
 If input is not specified, all excel files in current directory will be converted.
-If output is not specified, input will be converted into same filename, but with extention "".csv"".
+If output is not specified, input will be converted into same filename, but with extention ".csv".
-If ""-"" is specified for ""-o"" option, input will be converted into stdout.
+If "-" is specified for "-o" option, input will be converted into stdout.

 BUGS
   If input is not specified and output is specified, only last excel sheet in current directory will remain in output file.